 Pen and Joss were teenage sweethearts.
 50 years later, they were reunited – and it was down to a Parkinson’s UK local group.
 Having fallen in love all over again, the happy couple share their story.

 My good friend and neighbour, Sally, is Chair of the Parkinson’s UK local group in Oxford,” explains Pen.
-“After I was widowed in 2013, she began inviting me along to meetings as a way of getting me out of the house.
+“After I was widowed, she began inviting me along to meetings as a way of getting me out of the house.
 I became so involved I was eventually elected Group Secretary.”

-Meanwhile, in 2014 Joss was diagnosed with Parkinson’s.
+Meanwhile, 9 years ago Joss was diagnosed with Parkinson’s.
 4 years later, he was widowed.
 To help rebuild his life, he began looking for a Parkinson’s group to join.
 He googled the Oxford group and was astonished to see Pen listed as a contact.

 We’re 69 and 72 now, but when we met, we were 16 and 19 and the age gap felt huge...I didn’t want it to end, but we never really had the chance to cement what we had.